mxc42/starter_indicator_docs/remote.md

 ## Indicator

 The remote has two indicators, and LED and a flip disk.
-When a race is armed, these are both turned red.
+When a race is armed (ready for a start), these are both turned red.
 The redunancy is for greater visibility - the LED is hard to see in daylight, but easy to see in lower light.
 The reverse is true for the flip disk.

 ![Indicator Armed/Not Armed](/starter_indicator_docs/assets/armed_notarmed.png)